The importance of adequate lighting on construction, building and industrial sites

 All Ritelite Construction & Industrial LED lighting solutions are uniquely designed to:

-Focus all the light on the required work surface with bespoke beam controlled lensing ensuring glare and light pollution are minimise.
+All the light produced is focused on the required work surface with bespoke beam controlled lensing ensuring glare and light pollution are minimised.

-Be flexible and versatile enabling them to be used in multiple locations across a work site both indoor and outdoor.
+The flexibility and vesatility of Ritelite’s products enable them to be used in multiple locations across a work site both indoor and outdoor.
 Portable and mobile, compact to store and transport.

-Be able to be operated silently either with inbuilt highly efficient lithium batteries or via the RITE-POWER portable battery generators.
+All Ritelite products can be operated silently either with in-built highly efficient lithium batteries or via RITE-POWER portable battery generators.

-Waterproof, Dustproof & shatterproof – designed for the harsh working environment of the construction and industrial industries.
+Ritelite products are waterproof, dustproof & impact resistant, designed for the harsh working environment of the construction and industrial industries.

-High quality – built to last and continue to perform exceptionally for many years
+Ritelite products are high quality, built to last and continue to perform exceptionally for many years.